• Skip to primary navigation

 Jump to Recipe·Print Recipe

-Ching Bo Leung With Pork Chinese Herbal Soup 四季清補涼瘦肉湯 is an excellent all-season broth to boost the digestive system and remove dampness.
+Ching Bo Leung Recipe With Pork Chinese Herbal Soup 四季清補涼瘦肉湯 is an excellent all-season soup.
+This traditional recipe boosts the digestive system.
+It also removes dampness from the body according to TCM principles.
 This Traditional Chinese Medicine soup includes six inexpensive Chinese herbs common to Cantonese households and can be made in just 90 minutes.

 > In This Post: Everything You'll Need For The Best Chinese Ching Bo Leung Soup Recipe

-This Chinese healthy sweet soup recipe is quick and easy to make.
-It does not take long to boil, and the soup base can be a vegetarian recipe.
-Adding carrots and sweet corn is a fantastic way to add sweetness to Chinese soups.
+This Ching Bo Leung recipe teaches you how to easily make a healthy Chinese sweet soup with six inexpensive ingredients.
+It does not take long to boil.
+You can make the Traditional Chinese herbal soup base vegetarian.
+Adding carrots and sweet corn is a fantastic way to add sweetness to Chinese herbal soup recipes.
 Pair it with large chunks of pork bones; the taste is delicious and soothing.

 Check out this quick story summary of our recipe!